-‘No sign of a fall’ near river as parents fear Nicola Bulley was taken – live

-Nicola Bulley latest news: ‘No sign of a fall’ near river as parents fear dog walker was taken
+Nicola Bulley’s partner in ‘perpetual hell’ amid kidnapping fears – live

+Nicola Bulley latest: Missing dog walker’s partner in ‘perpetual hell’ amid kidnapping fears

-The mother of two vanished leaving her phone and dog
+Mother of two vanished near Lancashire river with her phone still on the line

-The parents of Nicola Bulley said there was “no sign” the mother of two fell near the river as they fear someone may have taken her.
+The partner of missing dog walker Nicola Bulley said he was in “perpetual hell” as her two children wait for their mother to return.

+Police have been searching the River Wyre in St Michael’s on Wyre, Lancashire for nearly a week after Ms Bulley, 45, disappeared last Friday at 9.15am.

+Speaking to MailOnline yesterday, Mr Ansell said: “It is just perpetual hell.
+It is just utter disbelief.
+We are living through this but it doesn’t feel real.

+“All we can say is we need to find her,” he said.
+“She’s got two little girls that need their mummy home.
+We have got to get some good news now.”

-Ms Bulley’s parents, Ernest, 73, and Dot, 72, vowed “we will never stop looking for her.”
+Ms Bulley’s parents, Ernest, 73, and Dot, 72, vowed “we will never stop looking for her”.
+Mr Bulley told The Mirror: “If the worst came to the worst and she was never found, how will we deal with that for the rest of our lives?”

-She was last seen on Friday morning at 9.15am as she walked along a footpath to a river while still logged on to a conference call from a bench where she had been out walking her pet dog, Willow.

-Speaking to the Mirror, Ernest said: “There was no sign of a slip or falling in so our thought was ‘has somebody got her’?

 Drones and helicopter drafted in for search